tshepang/blog/content/accessibility on Debian.md

 +++

-[Accessibility] is one of those things we the privileged (those with workable eyesight and hearing) tend to forget about; That\'s why developers like Debian\'s Samuel Thibault deserve great respect.
+[Accessibility] is one of those things we the privileged (those with workable eyesight and hearing) tend to forget about; That's why developers like Debian's Samuel Thibault deserve great respect.
 The guy was brought to my attention by the great Raphael Hertzog through [one of his all-important People Behind Debian series of interviews].

-This is one of those things that make me wish I was rich\... pay a bunch of people interested in this kind of work to do it full-time.
+This is one of those things that make me wish I was rich... pay a bunch of people interested in this kind of work to do it full-time.

   [Accessibility]: http://en.wikipedia.org/wiki/Assistive_technology#Software